Ssimoes48/CitiBike-Tableau/README.md

 ## Data Cleaning

 I collected the data from [Citi Bike Data](https://www.citibikenyc.com/system-data).
-I used Citi Bike trip history data from August, September and October of 2019 and August, September, and October of 2020.
-The files were very large and included trip and rider data from every station for the entire month.
+I used Citi Bike trip history csv files from August, September and October of 2019 and August, September, and October of 2020.
+The files are very large and include trip and rider data from every station trip for the entire month.
 I used `pandas` in a jupyter notebook to clean the data.
-To clean it, I used the `concat` function to combine all the date into one `dataframe`.
+I used the `concat` function to combine all the csv files into one `dataframe`.

 ![concat](Images/concat.JPG)

-Then I separated out year and month from the start date column.
-This helped me clearly visualize the date in my tableau story.
+Then I separated the ‘year’ and ‘month’ information from the ‘start date’ column.
+This helped clearly visualize the date in my tableau story.

 ![clean year](Images/clean_year.JPG)

 ![clean month](Images/clean_month.JPG)

-Rider gender was represented by number values in the original data set so I assigned ‘male’ and female’ values in place of the numbers to be more meaningful.
+Rider gender was represented by numeric values in the original data set so I assigned ‘male’ and ‘female’ values in place of the numbers to be more meaningful.

 ![gender](Images/gender_clean.JPG)

-To display age in my visualizations, I calculated the rider age by subtracting the birth year given in the data by the trip year.
-I created a new column for rider age.
+To display age in my visualizations, I calculated the rider age by subtracting the riders ‘birth year’ by the ‘Trip Year’.
+I created a new column for ‘Rider Age’.

 ![age](Images/clean_age.JPG)

-I included the ‘unknown’ genders and outliers for ride age in my data sets but I filtered them out of the final visualizations for clarity.
+I included the ‘unknown’ genders and outlying rider ages in my data sets, but I filtered them out of the final visualizations for clarity.

 ## Data Aggregation

 The date from citibike was exceptionally large and was too big to use in Tableau in its original form.
 I created different aggregations of the data sets to make smaller data frames that would be ok to use in Tableau Public.
 The smaller data frames also made visualizations easier to display.

-To create the total citibike trips per year, I used the `.groupby` function to group the data by Trip Year and Trip month and count the total trips.
+To create the total citibike trips per year, I used the `.groupby` function to group the data by ‘Trip Year’ and ‘Trip month’ and count the total trips.

 ` month_df = clean_df3.groupby(['Trip Year','Trip Month']).count() `

 ![Total Data](Images/total_data.JPG)

-To create the user data frame, I used the `.groupby` function and grouped the data by Trip Year, Trip Month, Rider Gender, Rider Age, and User Type.
+To create the user data frame, I used the `.groupby` function and grouped the data by ‘Trip Year’, ‘Trip Month’, ‘Rider Gender’, ‘Rider Age’, and ‘User Type’.
 I added ` .count() ` to calculate the sum of each group.

 ` user_df1 = user_df.groupby(["Trip Year", "Trip Month", 'Rider Gender', 'Rider Age', 'User Type']).count() `